aschuma/aws-ec2-socks-proxy/README.md

 You will need an SSH key.
 To generate one, use the `ssh-keygen` command.
 You can easily find a tutorial online to learn how to use it.

-Additionally, Python 3 must be installed on your machine.
+Additionally, Python 3.10+ and `uv` must be installed on your machine.

 ## Setup